-11.1.1 Training on Policies and Procedures
+2.1 Training on Policies and Procedures

 It is the policy at Somerset that all administrators, teachers, and other school personnel will be trained annually on these policies and procedures prior to the start of the school year.
-Any administrator, teacher, or other school personnel starting after the first day of school, will be trained on these policies and procedures prior to entering the classroom at Somerset.
-All administrators, teachers, and other school personnel will be required to sign this Special Education Policy and Procedures Manual after they receive training on the policies and procedures contained herein.
+Any administrators, teachers, or other school personnel starting after the first day of school, will be trained on these policies and procedures prior to entering the classroom at Somerset.
+All administrators, teachers, and other school personnel will be required to sign this Manual each year after they receive training on the policies and procedures contained herein.